furuuwu/vault/academy/Microsoft_Azure Synapse Analytics/module1.md

 ## types of analytics

+Data analytics is the process of gathering raw data and examining it to draw conclusions from it.
+This process can be difficult if the data is in multiple locations, such as hosted databases and on-premises locations.

 * Descriptive analytics, which answers the question “What is happening in my business?”.
 The data to answer this question is typically answered through the creation of a data warehouse in which historical data is persisted in relational tables for multidimensional modeling and reporting.

 * Diagnostic analytics, which deals with answering the question “Why is it happening?”.
 This may involve exploring information that already exists in a data warehouse, but typically involves a wider search of your data estate to find more data to support this type of analysis.